praemineo/backpropagation/README.md

 ## 2. For run the Jupyter-Notebook :
 _______________________________________

--> Type jupyter-notebook in your terminal
+-> Type jupyter-notebook in your terminal.
 -> Go to Jupyter Navigation Bar -> Select 'Cell' -> Select 'Run All'